idle-meerkat/sdevwiki-fork/Static-Route.md

 `$ sudo ip link set dev sw1p1 up`
 `$ sudo ip addr add 192.168.2.1/24 sw1p2`
 `$ sudo ip link set dev sw1p1 up`
-NOTE: A configuration is applied only after the interface is set to admin UP
+**NOTE**: A configuration is applied only after the interface is set to admin UP

 ## Bridge Routing Interface
 To create router interfaces on top of bridge netdev, an IP address has to be assigned.
-For .1Q bridge, a router interface can be created for each of its upper VLAN device.
+For .1Q bridge, a router interface can be created for each of its upper VLAN devices.
-For .1D to bridge itself only.
+For .1D a router interface can be created to bridge itself only.
 .1D Bridge example:
 `$ ip link add name br0 type bridge`
 `$ ip link set sw1p3 master br0`